 Early Spanish explorers estimated that their population was between 15,000-25,000.
 But as more Europeans arrived, the tribe was decimated with diseases.
 When the English first settled South Carolina about 1682, they estimated the Catawba at about 1,500 warriors or about 4,600 people in total.
 Trade with the Europeans became important in the late 17th century with Virginia and Carolina settlers.
 However, these many immigrants also brought diseases, which killed many of the people.

 In 1959, they were also terminated as a recognized tribe by the federal government.
 The tribe then began another battle to regain federal recognition in 1973.
 Though it would take two decades, they finally succeeded, receiving federal recognition in November 1993.
-Along with recognition, the tribe also received a $50 million settlement by the federal government and state of South Carolina tor their longstanding land claims.
+Along with recognition, the tribe also received a $50 million settlement by the federal government and state of South Carolina for their long-standing land claims.

-Today, the Catawba Indian Nation is the only federally recognized Indian tribe in the state of South Carolina.
-The tribe’s reservation is located in York County with their headquarters are at Rock Hill, South Carolina.
+Today, the Catawba Indian Nation is the only federally recognized Indian tribe in South Carolina.
+The tribe’s reservation is located in York County, with its headquarters at Rock Hill, South Carolina.
 Today they have 3,000 enrolled tribal citizens and continue to grow.

 See the Catawba Indian Nation for more information.